Kimmy K.

 Can you describe a particular incident?

-I think when I first felt it, it was in 6th grade.
-I went to Hoover Elementary School, I was walking there and then, you know, there are a lot of different cultures.
-Hispanic guys, they were with their girls and all that and I was just a little girl, I didn’t even know anything, and they started whispering stuff.
-I think that was the first time I experienced racism.
-I think it was a gender issue too.
-But they called me — what do you call Chinese people in Spanish?
+When I first felt it, I was in sixth grade.
+I went to Hoover Elementary School, and there were a lot of different cultures there.
+I was walking there one day, and Hispanic guys — they were with their girls and all that — they started whispering stuff.
+I was just a little girl; I didn’t even know anything.
+That was the first time I experienced racism.
+I think it was also a gender issue.
+They called me … what do you call Chinese people in Spanish?
 I forgot.

 Chino?

-China.
+China!
 China or something.
 They started calling me that, and I was like, “I’m not Chinese.”
 You know what I mean?
-So, I think if you look Asian, they basically call everybody Chinese.
+I think if you look Asian, [people] will call you Chinese.

-Did you have an American Dream?
+Did you have the American Dream?
 If you did, do you still believe in the American Dream?

-I think I would not say “American Dream,” but I would say “my dream” because I did not immigrate here by choice.
-My parents came here, so I had no choice but to come with them.
-My parents’ dream was to give us a little bit of a better education, but that was different from my dream.
-My dream was not an American Dream.
+I would not say “American Dream,” but I would say “my dream” because I did not immigrate here by choice.
+My parents came here, so I had no choice but to go with them.
+My parents’ dream was to give us a better education, but that was different from my dream.
+My dream was not the American Dream.
 So yes, I still believe in all my dreams.

 As for the American Dream, do you think it is achievable or real?
 The fact that people from other countries come to America for a better life — do you think that’s something that those people will truly be able to achieve or have achieved?

-I really think it depends on the person.
-Truly.
-I think happiness doesn’t come with wealth.
+It truly depends on the person.
+Happiness doesn’t come with wealth.
 It comes with a daily attitude.
 That’s my point of view.

 I think your insight is super interesting.
 What do you think it means to become an American?

-To become an American … This is pretty deep!
-I personally don’t feel that much of a difference.
-But I see people with a Green Card or without a Green Card, without the papers, and I see them going through emotional stress.
+To become an American — that is pretty deep!
+I personally don’t feel much of a difference.
+But I see people with a green card or without papers, and I see them going through emotional stress.
 I mean, it’s just a piece of paper, right?
 If you have a piece of paper, it doesn’t mean much to you.
-But for people who don’t have it, it means a lot because you don’t get certain benefits and stuff like that.
-So, I think for them, it’s pretty critical.
+But for people who don’t have it, it means a lot because they don’t get certain benefits and stuff.
+I think it’s pretty critical for those people.

 Tell me about your job in the garment industry.
 What was your experience like in that job?